 - Virchow's node: left supraclavicular adenopathy, located where the thoracic duct joins the subclavian vein at the venous angle.

 - Sister Mary Joseph's node: umbilical node indicating metastasis from a gastrointestinal or abdominopelvic malignancy

-- Acanthosis nigricans (in particular associated with gastric adenocarcinoma)
+- Malignant acanthosis nigricans (in particular associated with gastric adenocarcinoma)

 - Lymphangitic spread